veronika-pomy/Issue-Tracker/README.md

 - **Issue Tracking:** Effortlessly manage and track issues, ensuring a systematic approach to problem resolution.
 - **Prioritization:** Prioritize tasks based on urgency and importance, facilitating efficient project management.
 - **Collaboration:** Foster team collaboration by allowing members to update and contribute to issue resolution.
-- **Real-time Analytics:** Gain valuable insights with dynamic charts tracking issues' statuses and reviewing the most recent issues that come in, ensuring a comprehensive understanding of project progress and areas that require attention.
+- **Real-time Analytics:** Gain valuable insights with dynamic charts tracking issues' statuses and reviewing the most recent issues, ensuring a comprehensive understanding of project progress and areas that require attention.

 ## Technologies